joakim/kay/README.md

 -- the void type is a special cell that only ever returns itself {}: { (_) => self }

--- all other cells descend from this base cell
+-- all other cells descend from the base Cell
 Cell: {
     lineage: [{}]